shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 ```

 Check the status of your dongle and network registration via these two commands
 in the asterisk console.
-(You can attach a console to an already asterisk
+(You can attach a console to a running asterisk
 server via the command `asterisk -r`)
 ```
 dongle show devices